sinusinu/Flora/README.md

 # Flora
-Flora is a WIP .NET game development framework built atop of SDL2-CS.
+Flora is a WIP .NET 2D game development framework built atop of SDL2-CS.

 ---

 ## **Still under development!**
-Flora is still in **very, very early** stage of development - not even all of the planned features are still finished!
-It is definitely not ready for production use.
+Flora is still in **very, very early** stage of development!
+It is definitely **NOT** ready for production use.

 ---